 Pabst Visitor Center & Gallery

 Atlantic Center for the Arts Mark and Margery Pabst Visitor Center & Gallery, designed by original ACA architect, Will Miller, was dedicated in 2007.
 Constructed with cast-in-place concrete, glass, wood beams, and a galvanized aluminum roof, the 5,000 sq. ft. structure is responsive to the site and to Atlantic Center for the Arts legacy of environmental conservation and ecological preservation.
-It includes three interconnecting galleries: the Master Artist Gallery, the History Gallery, and the Jack Mitchell Portrait Gallery.
+It includes three interconnecting galleries: the Mentoring Artist Gallery, the History Gallery, and the Jack Mitchell Portrait Gallery.
 Also included in the visitors center is the Founder’s Room meeting space, a Gift Shop, and the administrative offices.
 Outdoor features include the Stine Way Nature Trail, Dial Vig Entryway, and Sorensen Walkway.
 All of these spaces bring visitors into the world and mission of one of the premier artists’ communities on the globe and allow for expanded partnerships with public schools, universities, volunteers, and environmental groups.

 The Pabst Visitor Center & Gallery honors the memory of Mark Pabst, who passed away in 2006.
 “Mark was an astute businessman, but he was also very nurturing to younger colleagues,” Margery said about her late husband.
 “He loved Atlantic Center for the Arts because it nurtures artists, and he had a personal commitment to that philosophy.”